chrispahm/linter-gams/README.md

 Note that only the first error will be displayed, as typically subsequent errors may be resulting from that first error.
 Also note that errors will only be shown in active files -> if you work on a file which is currently not enabled (e.g. due to GUI settings in GGIG projects) no error checking will be done on that file.

 ### Symbol overview
-In order to inspect where a variable/parameter/set was defined/assigned values/controlled/referenced or just to see its description, you can open `GAMS View` by using the shortcut `ctrl-o` or by opening the command palette (`ctrl-shift-p`) and typing `GAMS View: Show`.
+In order to inspect where a variable/parameter/set was defined/assigned values/controlled/referenced or just to see its description, you can open `GAMS View` by using the shortcut `ctrl-o` or by opening the command palette (`ctrl-shift-p`) and typing `gams: show`.
 If the cursor is set inside a known symbol, the sidebar will be updated accordingly.
 A click on a given entry will jump to that symbol (also if the symbol is in another file).
 If you want to keep the sidebar from constantly updating while moving the cursor (e.g. when deeply inspecting a given symbol), you can click the lock button in the top left corner.

+You can also search for a symbol with the searchbar shown at the upper part of the sidebar.

 ![sidebar](https://user-images.githubusercontent.com/20703207/40918757-892cfd84-6807-11e8-8cbe-d1a01b6aff8d.PNG)

-You can also search for a symbol.
-However, the sidebar will only be updated if the search string completely matches a known symbol.
-At the moment, there is no autocompletion of symbols in the searchbar.

 ### Data panel (beta)
 ![data panel](https://user-images.githubusercontent.com/20703207/44646597-d61da880-a9db-11e8-8b09-99c11ad04ab0.gif)